strimzi/strimzi.github.io/_posts/2021-12-14-strimzi-and-log4shell.md

   # ...
 ```

-If you did not enabled Cruise Control in your Kafka cluster, you can of course just skip this step.
+If you did not enable Cruise Control in your Kafka cluster, you can of course just skip this step.

 #### Strimzi Kafka Bridge

-For Strimzi Kafka Bridge, the system property can be passed as environment variable as well.
+For Strimzi Kafka Bridge, the system property can be passed as an environment variable as well.
-But for Bridge, we have to use `JAVA_OPTS`:
+But for the Kafka Bridge, we have to use `JAVA_OPTS`:

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2